lvdy7114/Assignment7update/README.md

   9. Implement your solution in src/main/java (Commit your code changes regularly as you complete requirements)

-  10. Right-click on the "assignment5" project in Eclipse, select "Run As" and "Spring Boot App" and select the MeritAmericaBankApp to run your main() method
+  10. Right-click on the "assignment5" project in Eclipse, select "Run As" and "Spring Boot App" to run the application (you can test your controller via Postman)

   11. Right-click on the "assignment5" project in Eclipse, select "Run As" and "JUnit Test" to run our tests to verify your solution